-We are planning to use the same uniform design for the next few years.
-Going forward, players will not need to purchase a new uniform each year — families can choose to replace uniforms (in part or whole) as needed/wanted.
-Numbers will be assigned to players this year and will remain with players for the rest of their playing career with FCA.
+We will use the same uniform design for the next few years.
+Families can choose to replace uniforms (in part or whole) as needed/wanted.
+Once assigned, numbers will remain with players for the rest of their playing career with FCA.

 We are grateful for your family’s commitment to FCA Lacrosse and are excited to get back on the field with all the players.